Grants are money you do not need to pay back if you do not withdraw from your courses.

-Register to attend an In-Person Loan Entrance Counseling Session
+Register to attend a Loan Entrance Counseling Session

-Complete the Federal Direct Loan Registration Form prior to attending an entrance counseling session (all fields are required).
+Complete the Federal Direct Loan Registration Form before attending an entrance counseling session (all fields are required).
 At EPCC, students must attend one in-person entrance loan counseling session every academic year (Fall, Spring, Summer).
 Select a session convenient for your schedule.

 Attend Loan Session

-The Loan Entrance Counseling Session provides information about how to manage student loans during and after college.
-Arrive half an hour prior to start time.
+The Loan Entrance Counseling Session provides information about managing student loans during and after college.
 Sessions last approximately 2 hours.
-Children are not allowed in the sessions.
 Late arrivals will need to re-register for another session.
-All Counseling Sessions are held at: (unless otherwise stated) Administrative Services Center, 9050 Viscount El Paso, TX 79925
+All Counseling Sessions are held virtually.

 Complete a Financial Literacy Module

-Complete the Financial Literacy Module and turned in your Certificate of Completion to the Financial Aid Office.
-Further instructions and step by step details are provided during the In-Person Entrance Loan Counseling Session.
+Complete the Financial Literacy Module and email your Certificate of Completion to the Financial Aid Loan Coordinator.
+Further instructions and step-by-step details are provided during the Entrance Loan Counseling Session.

-Student are required to complete and submit an online entrance counseling and E-MPN.
-Further instructions and step by step details are provided during the In-Person Entrance Loan Counseling Session.
-For a copy of these steps, refer to Federal Direct Loan Step by Step Process (PDF).
+Students are required to complete and submit an online entrance counseling and E-MPN.
+Further instructions and step-by-step details are provided during the In-Person Entrance Loan Counseling Session.
+For a copy of these steps, refer to the Federal Direct Loan Step by Step Process (PDF).

 Accept Offered Federal Direct Loans Award

 Accepted your offered Direct Loan Award in Banner.
-Students cannot decline the Subsidized Direct Loan, if offered both the Subsidized and Unsubsidized Direct Loans.
+Students cannot decline the Subsidized Direct Loan if they are offered both the Subsidized and Unsubsidized Direct Loans.

 Students do not qualify for a Direct Loan at EPCC if: